 If you have other family members at home while you’re working, post a copy of your schedule on the door or in a prominent place in your home so your children or other loved ones will know when you should not be disturbed.
 When you have your work schedule posted up, your family members will also be more likely to respect your work hours and less likely to ask you to do household tasks when you’re trying to meet a deadline.

 7. Know Your Vices

 Identify what distracts you.
 When you know the things that undermine your productivity, you can take steps to eliminate them from your work environment.

 If you know you can’t get any work done when your house is a mess, make a point to clean up before you start working.
 If you have an urgent deadline to meet, put cleaning up on your to-do list and find a neat workspace where you can’t see the mess.
 That way, you can temporarily forget about the things that distract you and focus completely on the task at hand.

-Buy a chair that provides good back support is the perfect height that allows your feet to rest comfortably on the floor.
+Buy a chair that provides good back support and is the perfect height that allows your feet to rest comfortably on the floor.

 8. Control Your Technology

 Facebook, Twitter, Instagram, texts, personal e-mails, our phones are constantly buzzing with non-urgent, and often irrelevant notifications.
 It’s distracting enough when we’re not working, and can be devastating when we need to.
-Scrolling through our FB and Instagram feeds can easily suck up hours of our precious time.
+Scrolling through our Facebook and Instagram feeds can easily suck up hours of our precious time.

 So, either turn off or silent your phone and put it somewhere out of your line of sight.
 And if possible, do as much work as you can without connecting to the internet.
 Turning off the wifi on your computer will further help to eliminate the temptation of logging on.